Particular/docs.particular.net/persistence/sql/timeouts.md

 ## Migrating timeouts

-In order to migrate timeouts to the native-delay delivery implementation, the [migration tool](/nservicebus/tools/migrate-to-native-delivery.md) can be used.
+Timeouts can be migrated to the native-delay delivery implementation with the [migration tool](/nservicebus/tools/migrate-to-native-delivery.md).